-Young people need the right skills to make that a reality – and that starts with the right internet access.
-That's why we have dedicated £2m to award as grants to communities with an eligible school to enable super-fast access in the classroom as well as at home and in the community.
+BT Group dedicated £2m to award as grants to communities with a school or charity to enable super-fast, or ultrafast access in the classroom as well as at home and in the community.
+Applications for this grant are now closed as the funding is all currently allocated.

-We're enabling communities in the final 5% of the UK not covered by fibre broadband rollout plans to apply for a grant to cover three quarters of the cost of the new fibre infrastructure, up to £30,000, if that new infrastructure serves the local school and is delivered by Openreach.
-So, for example, if the cost for a gap-funded solution that serves a school has been quoted as £40,000, the community would pay £10,000 and £30,000 would be funded from the grant.
+Communities in the UK with a school or charity receiving speeds of less than 30Mbps could apply for a grant to cover three quarters of the cost of the new fibre infrastructure, up to £30,000.
+So, for example, if the cost for a so called 'gap-funded' solution that serves a school has been quoted as £40,000, the community would pay £10,000 and £30,000 would be funded from the grant.

-- Eligibility: the grant is available to UK communities where their Openreach proposal for a new co-funded fibre infrastructure serves a school that doesn't have access to superfast fibre broadband (typically <24Mbps)
+- Eligibility: the grant is available to UK communities where their Openreach proposal for a new co-funded fibre infrastructure serves a school or registered charity that has broadband speeds below 30Mbps

 - Period of award: Grants are made subject to a contract being signed within three months of the date of the offer letter.